umutolcer/DSA210-Term-Project/README.md

 1. **Understand Skills of Players**
    Determine the relationship between parameters such as vision score, total minion killed, damage dealt, and Surrender rate.
 2. **Identify Significant Parameters**
-   Emphazise which parameters have the biggest impact to improve League rank.
+   Emphasize which parameters have the biggest impact to improve League rank.
-3. **Use Data to Improve Myself**
+4. **Use Data to Improve Myself**
    Utilize insights from data analysis to identify areas of improvement in my own League of Legends games and enhance my overall performance.
-4. **Write a Conclusion**
+5. **Write a Conclusion**
    Leverage the skills learned in DSA210 and data analysis to offer real solutions and insights that players can apply to improve their gameplay and rank.

 ---